observability-lab-cse/observability-lab-workshop/06-alert/README.md

 After it's done, create a few devices using swagger, then run your simulator and observe the alerts!

-Go to `http://DEVICES_IP:8080/swagger-ui.html` and create devices.
+Go to `http://DEVICES_IP:8080/swagger-ui.html` and create a few new devices (don't worry if you forgot how to do it, [Section 2: Deploy 🌡️ Devices Data Simulator](../02-deploy-application/README.md#deploy---devices-state-manager) you can find instructions how to do it).

 ```sh
 # run simulator